TrebledJ/trebledj.github.io/content/posts/ctf/tamuctf22/2022-04-22-tamuctf-2022-labyrinth.md

 #### Path Explosion
 Unfortunately, this takes forever to run due to *path explosion*.
 Notice how the control flow makes the paths diverge in one of the binaries:

-{% image "assets/labyrinth-path-explosion-graph.jpg", "Paths go boom.", "w-80" %}
+{% image "assets/labyrinth-path-explosion-graph.jpg", "w-80", "Paths go boom.", "Example diagram of path explosion." %}

 Now angr is pretty smart, but not too smart. angr will simulate all paths and if it encounters a branch, it will simulate both branches together.
 However, it will treat the `function_133` branches as separate states...

 To get a more concrete view of paths exploding, Gru tried calling `simgr.run(n=50)`—which simulates 50 steps...

-{% image "assets/labyrinth-path-explosion-gru.jpg", "Good going, Gru!", "w-80" %}
+{% image "assets/labyrinth-path-explosion-gru.jpg", "w-80", "Good going, Gru!", "Gru explains his plan to avoid path explosion. (not)" %}

 90 active states is quite a lot!
 Usually we'd want to limit ourselves to around 10 active states to ensure good simulation speed.